reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 date: 2022-05-20T05:00:00
 modified: 2022-05-20T05:00:00
 authors: [pratikdas]
-excerpt: "We use a mix of two kinds of programming models when building applications: synchronous and asynchronous.
-Synchronous execution means the first task in a program must finish processing before moving on to executing the next task while asynchronous execution means a second task can begin executing in parallel, without waiting for an earlier task to finish.
-A coroutine is a concurrency design pattern used to write asynchronous programs.
-They are computations that run on top of threads that can be suspended and resumed.
-When a coroutine is suspended, the corresponding computation is paused, removed from the thread, and stored in memory leaving the thread free to execute other activities.
+excerpt: "Coroutines are a design pattern for writing asynchronous programs for running multiple tasks concurrently.
+In asynchronous programs, multiple tasks execute in parallel on separate threads without waiting for the other tasks to complete.
+Threads are an expensive resource and too many threads lead to a performance overhead due to high memory consumption and CPU usage.
+Coroutines are an alternate way of writing asynchronous programs but are much more lightweight compared to threads.
+They are computations that run on top of threads.
+We can suspend a coroutine to allow other coroutines to run on the same thread.
+We can further resume the coroutine to run on the same or a different thread.
+In this post, we will understand how to use coroutines in Kotlin with the help of examples. .
 "
 image: images/stock/0118-keyboard-1200x628-branded.jpg
 url: understanding-kotlin-coroutines